Using the FiftyOne App¶

 view.

-When multiple labels are overlayed on top of each other, the up and down arrows offer a convenient way to rotate the z-order of the labels that your cursor is hovering over, so every label and it’s tooltip can be viewed.
+When multiple labels are overlaid on top of each other, the up and down arrows offer a convenient way to rotate the z-order of the labels that your cursor is hovering over, so every label and it’s tooltip can be viewed.

 The settings icon in the controls HUD contains a variety of options for customizing the rendering of your labels, including whether to show object labels, confidences, or the tooltip.
 The default settings for these parameters can be configured via the App config.